Severe Thunderstorm

 What to Do While driving During a Thunderstorm and Heavy Rain

-Pull safely onto the shoulder of the road and stop, making sure you
+safely onto the shoulder of the road and stop, making

 you have stopped.
 Keep car windows closed.

-Avoid contact with metal or conducting surfaces outside or inside the
+contact with metal or conducting surfaces outside or

 from lightning.
 Avoid contact with potential conductors to reduce your